kelexel/n3-node-mysql-singleton/README.md

 const db = require('n3-sql').getInstance(config);
 ```

+Than simply require db whenever, and wherever you need it:
 ```
+// mySuperAppModule.js
-// Than simply require db whenever, and wherever you need it: const db = require('n3-sql').getInstance();
+const db = require('n3-sql').getInstance();
 db.query(...);
 ```

 Note & disclaimer:
 * This was designed to fit specific needs (mine).
-You will probably need to modify it, so feel free to fork and improve it, or to consider it as a simple exercise.
+You will probably need to modify it, so feel free to fork and improve it (but please, make a PR), or to consider it as a simple exercise.
 * My workflow implies identifying nodes that generate logs using what I refer to as a CID, thus the "OK CID XXX" strings in the code.
 I'm thinking about adding onLogOk, onLogError, onLogWarning events to let you customize this.
 * The wrapper only wraps around pool.query, the rest is just cosmetics around node mysql.
 * I decided to use `debug` as my CLI logging engine, therefore, you can pass DEBUG=n3-sql as environment variable to get verbose output of pool activities.